 Bending with press brake

-Since there are no costs for making the mould, it is convenient to use this technique in the case of limited productions.
+Since there are no costs for the creation of the mould, it is convenient to use this technique in case of limited production.

 Mold bending is performed using a mold mounted on a press.
-It is the solution generally used for machining large quantities of pieces, since a consistent production amortises the initial costs of the mold and allows easier "series" production.
+It is the solution generally used for processing large quantities of pieces, since consistent production amortizes the initial costs of the mold and allows for easier "mass" production.

-At the moment, Hiro does not allow the possibility of "bending from a die" due to the high costs that cannot be reduced by an adequate economy of scale.
-To obtain some machined details (e.g. curvatures, cambers, etc...) you can always use "slab turning" (see point below).
+At the moment, Hiro does not allow the possibility of “mold bending” given the high costs that cannot be reduced by an adequate economy of scale.
+To obtain some machined details (e.g. curvatures, cambers, etc.) you can always use "plate turning" (see point below).

 You can make "U" or "V" bends.
-Remember that with this process you do not get "sharp edges", the bend profile must always be considered.
-The minimum bend is closely linked to the thickness of the slabs, the size of the final piece and a series of other factors that must be calculated for each project.
+Remember that with this process you do not obtain "sharp edges", the fold profile must always be considered.
+The minimum bend is strictly linked to the thickness of the sheets, the size of the final piece and a series of other factors that must be calculated for each project.

 How you can use it